 Android

-You’ve probably played a GameBoy or a PlayStation when you were a kid.
-Did you know that you can play those games in your smartphones?
+You probably played a GameBoy or a PlayStation when you were a kid.
+Did you know that you can play those games on your smartphone?
 (Of course, you do!)
-Apps that emulate the SNES, GameBoy, PSP and other handheld consoles are available in the market.
+Apps that emulate the SNES, GameBoy, PSP, and other handheld consoles are available on the market.
 Just don’t ask me where to get the games.
 Heh.

-There are the new mobile apps that you can download but nothing really beats the classics.
+There are new mobile apps that you can download, but nothing really beats the classics.

 Do you have more app suggestions for entrepreneurs?
 Comment below!